Malav-P/Neural_Network_C/README.md

 - `no_of_train_pts` : total number of training examples for this training session
 - `batch_size` : the batch size of the data
 - `epochs` : number of epochs for the the training session
 - `optimizer` : the descent algorithm used to train the weights.
 For the time being mini-batch stochastic gradient descent is the only available optimizer.
-More to come

-END
+### More on optimizers

+Currently, the source code supports only the mini batch stochastic gradient descent algorithm.
+An optimizer is called by using an integer specifier, specified below.

+- 1 : mini-batch gradient descent
+- 2 : mini-batch stochastic gradient descent with momentum